Pupil Premium

 |

-Activity in this academic year: This details how we intend to spend our pupil premium (and recovery premium funding) this academic year to address the challenges listed above.
+Activity in this academic year: These details how we intend to spend our pupil premium (and recovery premium funding) this academic year to address the challenges listed above.

 Teaching (for example, CPD,)